swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 Despite the deviation from prior art, we believe that the proposed capture behavior leads to better consistency with the meaning of these quantifiers.

-The said alternative behavior does have the advantage of smaller memory footprint because the matching algorithm would not need to allocate storage for capturing anything but the last match.
+Note, the alternative behavior does have the advantage of a smaller memory footprint because the matching algorithm would not need to allocate storage for capturing anything but the last match.
 As a future direction, we could introduce a variant of quantifiers for this behavior that the programmer would opt in for